jcurl/Documentation/Blogs/Architecture/AgileArchitectureBreakdown.md

 * An Epic.
-Generally I like to have only one Epic per team, that keeps the responsibility of the Epic within the team, empowering them to do what ever is required to meet the goals.
+Generally I like to have only one Epic per team, that keeps the responsibility of the Epic within the team, empowering them to do what ever is required to meet the goals and promoting ownership for the Epic by the team.

 * User Stories.
 An Epic is broken down into user stories, which is the smallest customer visible use case for the Epic / component being developed.
 It should